dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/mqtt.md

 ## Set topic per-request

-You can specify the topic to send the message to on a per-request basis using request metadata:
+You can override the topic in component metadata on a per-request basis:

 ```json
 {